Supersonic (J. J. Fad song)

-"Supersonic" is a song by J.J.
-Fad from their debut album of the same name.
+"Supersonic" is a song by J. J. Fad from their debut album of the same name.

 Background

 The first recording of "Supersonic" was released in 1987 by the original line-up of J.J.
-Fad as the B-side to "Anotha Ho" on Dream Team Records.
-The new line-up re-recorded and released "Supersonic" in April 1988 as a single; this version reached number 10 on the Billboard Hot Dance/Club Play Songs and number 22 on the Hot R&B/Hip-Hop Singles & Tracks chart.
+Fad as the B-side to "Anotha Ho" produced by Arabian Prince on Dream Team Records.
+The new line-up re-recorded and released "Supersonic" in April 1988 as a single; produced by Dr Dre, DJ Yella, and Arabian Prince and released on Ruthless Records, this version reached number 10 on the Billboard Hot Dance/Club Play Songs and number 22 on the Hot R&B/Hip-Hop Singles & Tracks chart.
 "Supersonic" stayed on the dance charts for eight weeks.
 The single was certified gold by RIAA, and also got nominated for a Grammy Award for Best Rap Performance in 1989, making them the first all-female rap group to be nominated for a Grammy award.